a11599/pmi/README.md

 - Compatible with DPMI and VCPI
 - Built-in protected mode host when neither DPMI, nor VCPI is present
-- Small (around 11.5k uncompressed without exception dump)
+- Small (around 11.5k uncompressed with exception dumping disabled)
 - Built for speed (can disable paging under VCPI when certain conditions are met)
 - Runs applications in 32-bit flat memory model in PE executable format
 - Written in assembly for assembly programs